joshbrew/UEProject_BoidsTest/README.md

 dum dum da dum dum dum dummmm

-Just import or drag/drop the uassets into your editor.
-They just use default assets as the blueprints are what you want.
+Just import or drag/drop the uassets into your editor in a Twin Stick Shooter template, replace any and all that need to be overwritten.
+They just use default assets mostly as the blueprints are what you want.

 TestAI Checklist
 - DetourCrowdAI pathing, nice default behavior tree with smart avoidance built in.
 Looks really good and performs well.